The technician at her feet looked up. “How does that feel?”

 “Do you have any questions for me?”
 Special Agent Erving asked.

 “When do we talk about my side of this bargain?”

-“After you demonstrate your willingness to cooperate and produce results.
+“After you demonstrate your willingness to cooperate—and you produce results.
 I respect Dr. Chang’s position on this and understand where he’s coming from.
+Your brother was an international figure.
 But we’re the ones taking the risk here.
 You’ve been granted a tremendous opportunity.
 Make the most of it.”

 “When do I get my personal effects?”

 “Then my advice is to take the evening.
 Relax.
 Get used to being out of your cell.
 Agent Quinn will buy you dinner.
 Nothing too fancy,” he added as an aside.
 “You start first thing in the morning.
 Now, if you’ll excuse me, I have a plane to catch.”

 With that, he nodded to the others in the room, who broke to go about their duties, and walked out the front.

 “You have some ID?”
 Nio asked amid the shuffle.